Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 Soft Oil-Based Dough for Chinese Flaky Pastry

-• For each portion, wrap the oil-based dough around with water-based dough into a round dough disk.
+• For each portion, wrap the oil-based dough around with water-based dough into a dumpling.
+The easiest way is to fold the outer wrapper over the oil-based dough filling, overlapping each other, and then seal.

 Suzhou styley flaky pasty dough uses water-based dough to wrap around oil-based dough